 In every era, entertainment has given vibrancy to society.
-While entertainment is an it has in itself the power to bring peace to society and inspire people.
-We will continu our Group's Mission of "Constantly Creating, Forever Captivating - Making life more focusing on the four "Es" of Environment, Empathy, Edge, and Economics.
+While entertainment is an industry that depends on peace for its existence, we believe that it has in itself the power to bring peace to society and inspire people.
+We will continue working as one team made up of all the Group's employees toward our Group's Mission of "Constantly Creating, Forever Captivating-Making life more colorful."
+We will also carry out sustainable management by focusing on the four "Es" of Environment, Empathy, Edge, and Economics.